pippim/pippim.github.io/programs/homa.md

 ### Breathing Statistics Control Parameters
 {:.no_toc}

-The first five fields are parameters you can control:
+The first six screen fields are program parameters you can change:

 | Field                  | Internal argument name                                         |
 |------------------------|----------------------------------------------------------------|